 In this section, we outline which of the documents we want to receive from the seller in order to review before the final decision to buy.
 The buyer and their broker are allowed to review these documents to their “complete satisfaction”.
 This is super interesting, because it gives you a window into the seller’s disclosures, the condition of the property, and any potential issues that could affect your decision to proceed.

 Buyers should request items such as heating bills, records of any construction work (to confirm it was done legally), the certificate of location and verification of any warranties or guarantees provided by the seller.
-If you are buying into a co-ownership (i.e., a condo), you should also review the meeting minutes, the status of the reserve (condo) fund, documentation required under Bill 141, and the maintenance log.
+If you are buying into a co-ownership (i.e., a condo), you should also review the declaration of co-ownership, meeting minutes, the status of the reserve (condo) fund, documentation required under Bill 141, and the maintenance log.

 We also outline the timeline for this process: the seller will have a set number of days to provide the requested documents, and the buyer will have seven days from receipt to review them thoroughly.